Jaret Reddick: Producing Darlington singles

 In 2008, Reddick produced, co-wrote, and co-arranged two singles with solo artist Christy Darlington.
 SUV & Girls + Summer = Fun! were subsequently recorded at Valve Studios with Reddick producing.
 Reddick also sung backing vocals and performed guitar parts on the songs, with Christy performing lead vocal parts and guitar parts.
 Erik Chandler performed the bass parts and also backing vocals, and Gary Wiseman performed the drum parts.
 These two singles were later released digitally.
 This collaboration was a result of Reddick & Bowling for Soup having known Darlington & performed concerts together in Dallas in the late 1990s, and a mutual liking and respect for each other's music.

 People on Vacation

 In 2010, Reddick started a side project band, called People on Vacation, with Ryan Hamilton from the indie rock band Smile Smile.
 The duo have since released two songs online.
 The first, "Better Off Dead" was released in late 2010, and a second, "She Was the Only One" was released in early 2011.
 A video for "Better Off Dead" has also been released.
-The duo released their debut EP The Carry On EP on November 24, 2011, through Brando Records.
+The duo released their debut EP, Carry On on November 24, 2011, through Brando Records.
+People on Vacation's debut album, The Summer and the Fall, was released a year later on November 22, 2012, with three tracks from Carry On being re-recorded for the album.
+In 2012, the Christmas release, Holiday Vacation, was released, being completely funded by fans on Kickstarter.

+On February 3, 2015, the group's follow-up album, The Chronicles of Tim Powers, was released, this time being funded by fans on PledgeMusic.
+The Tim Powers of the title was one of those who pledged and helped fund the album's recording.